←

 The price zone between 67,200 and 68,400 is the bullish Fair Value Gap.
 During the next correction, price often revisits this area before continuing higher.

-Important: not all FVGs carry the same weight.
-An FVG that forms after a liquidity sweep on the H4 timeframe is far more significant than one created randomly on an M5 chart.
+One important note for crypto traders: not all FVGs carry the same weight.
+An FVG that forms after a liquidity sweep on the H4 timeframe is generally far more significant than an FVG created randomly on an M5 chart.

 For ETH/USDT, both H1 and H4 produce reliable FVG zones.
-FVGs also exist on M15 and lower timeframes, but the amount of market noise increases significantly, reducing signal quality.
+While FVGs also exist on M15 and lower timeframes, the amount of market noise increases significantly, reducing signal quality.

-Recommended workflow: identify the Fair Value Gap on H4 or Daily, then wait for price to return and refine your entry on H1 or M15.
+A practical workflow: identify the Fair Value Gap on H4 or Daily, wait for price to return, then refine your entry on H1 or M15.
+This multi-timeframe approach offers a much better balance between precision and reliability.

-Why Price Returns to Fill a Fair Value Gap
+Why Does Price Return to Fill a Fair Value Gap?

 The market is, at its core, a system of orders.
-An impulsive move occurs when one side of the market suddenly overwhelms the other.
+An impulsive move occurs when one side of the market suddenly overwhelms the other with aggressive buying or selling.
 As a result, price moves so quickly that many orders remain unfilled within a certain price range.
 Market makers and algorithmic trading systems often drive price back into these areas to execute the remaining orders.
 This isn't market "magic" — it's simply how order execution works.

-When do gaps get filled?
-Most Fair Value Gaps are eventually filled, but not all.
-During a strong daily trend, an H4 FVG can remain untouched for days or weeks.
-Gaps formed after major structural events are generally filled less frequently.
-Practical rule: an H4 FVG formed during a range or corrective move has a much higher probability of being filled than one created during the early stages of a powerful new trend.
+When Do Fair Value Gaps Get Filled?
+Most Fair Value Gaps are eventually filled, but not all of them.
+During a strong daily trend, an H4 FVG can remain untouched for days or even weeks.
+Gaps formed after major structural events — such as breaking a multi-month resistance level or reacting to significant macroeconomic news — are generally filled less frequently and may take much longer to revisit.
+A practical rule: an H4 Fair Value Gap formed during a range or a corrective move has a much higher probability of being filled than an H4 FVG created during the early stages of a powerful new trend.

-Partial fill vs. full fill.
+Partial Fill vs. Full Fill.
 Price does not have to trade through the entire Fair Value Gap.
-In many cases, simply touching the upper or lower boundary is enough before the trend resumes — this is a partial fill.
-For trading purposes, the beginning of the fill is the most important: that is where traders look for entries.
-The objective is a high-probability continuation point near the start of the imbalance, not necessarily a complete gap fill.
+In many cases, simply touching the upper or lower boundary of the zone is enough before the trend resumes.
+This is known as a partial fill.
+A full fill occurs when price trades through the entire imbalance and closes beyond the opposite side of the gap.
+For trading purposes, the beginning of the fill is usually the most important — that is where traders look for entries.
+The objective is not necessarily for price to completely fill the gap, but rather to identify a high-probability continuation point near the start of the imbalance.

-The most common mistake is buying immediately after an FVG forms, simply following the impulsive move.
+Wait for Price to Return Before Entering.
+One of the most common mistakes is buying immediately after an FVG forms, simply following the impulsive move.
 A better approach is to wait for price to retrace into the Fair Value Gap before considering an entry.
-On BTC/USDT: if a bullish FVG forms after breaking resistance, wait for price to pull back into the imbalance and look for confirmation that buyers are stepping in.
-This dramatically improves the risk-to-reward ratio — entries occur closer to the invalidation level while maintaining a larger upside target.
+For example: if BTC/USDT forms a bullish FVG after breaking resistance, wait for price to pull back into the imbalance.
+Once price enters the gap, look for confirmation that buyers are stepping back in before opening a long position.
+This approach dramatically improves the risk-to-reward ratio because entries occur closer to the invalidation level while maintaining a larger upside target.

 Combining FVG with Market Structure

 Fair Value Gaps become significantly more reliable when combined with market structure.
 A bullish FVG that forms above the previous Higher High (HH) carries much more weight than one located in the middle of a trading range.
-A bearish FVG below the previous Lower Low (LL) provides stronger confirmation of a continuing downtrend.
+Likewise, a bearish FVG that forms below the previous Lower Low (LL) provides stronger confirmation of a continuing downtrend.

 This is especially true on ETH/USDT during strong trending markets.
 A sequence of bullish FVGs forming progressively higher — or bearish FVGs forming progressively lower — is often a sign of sustained institutional buying or selling pressure.
-Understanding the relationship between FVGs and market structure helps traders distinguish between high-quality setups and ordinary market noise.
+Understanding the relationship between Fair Value Gaps and market structure helps traders distinguish between high-quality setups and ordinary market noise.

 Fair Value Gaps and False Breakouts

-FVGs are closely connected to false breakouts.
+Fair Value Gaps are closely connected to false breakouts.
 When price performs a liquidity grab or a liquidity sweep and then reverses, that reversal almost always leaves a Fair Value Gap behind.
-This is why false breakouts and liquidity grabs are one of the core building blocks of Smart Money analysis.
+This explains why false breakouts and liquidity grabs frequently create FVGs — they are one of the core building blocks of Smart Money analysis.

-Why liquidity grabs often leave behind an FVG.
+Why Liquidity Grabs Often Leave Behind an FVG.
 A liquidity grab is a fast, aggressive move.
-When price spikes beyond a key level for one or two candles before reversing, the impulsive reversal candle almost always creates an FVG.
-This imbalance is evidence of institutional order accumulation — large participants use retail breakout traders as liquidity to build their own positions.
-On BTC/USDT, after a major liquidity sweep on H4, the reversal impulse often leaves an H1 Fair Value Gap that price revisits before continuing in the new direction.
+When price quickly spikes beyond a key level for one or two candles before reversing, the impulsive reversal candle almost always creates a Fair Value Gap.
+This imbalance is evidence of institutional order accumulation.
+Large market participants use retail breakout traders as liquidity to build their own positions.
+On BTC/USDT, this is easy to observe.
+After a major liquidity sweep on the H4 chart, the reversal impulse often leaves an H1 Fair Value Gap.
+Price frequently revisits this imbalance before continuing in the new direction.

-Classic Smart Money sequence: liquidity sweep removes stop-losses → reversal creates a Fair Value Gap → price moves away → price retraces into the FVG for a retest → trend resumes.
+Using FVG as Confirmation After a Stop Hunt.
+A classic Smart Money sequence: a liquidity sweep removes clustered stop-loss orders; the reversal creates a Fair Value Gap; price moves away from the sweep; price retraces into the Fair Value Gap for a retest; the trend resumes.
 Entering on this retest is considered one of the highest-probability setups in Smart Money methodology.
-Key rule: in a bullish setup, the FVG should form above the sweep; in a bearish setup, below the sweep.
+A high-quality setup follows one simple rule: in a bullish setup, the Fair Value Gap should form above the liquidity sweep; in a bearish setup, it should form below.
+This confirms that institutional buying or selling has already entered the market.

 Trading Fair Value Gaps on a Prop Trading Account

-An FVG entry typically involves either a limit order or an entry after a controlled pullback.
-Unlike chasing breakout candles, an FVG setup provides a clearly defined entry, a logical stop-loss, and a measurable profit target.
+Why FVG Entries Are Better Suited to Prop Firms Than Breakout Trading.
+Trading directly from a Fair Value Gap usually involves either a limit order or an entry after a controlled pullback.
+Unlike chasing breakout candles, an FVG setup provides: a clearly defined entry, a logical stop-loss, and a measurable profit target.
 These characteristics make Fair Value Gap strategies much more compatible with the strict risk management rules used by prop firms.

-What to do when an FVG forms near your daily drawdown limit.
-If your drawdown has already reached 3–4% while your daily loss limit is 5%, and a perfect-looking FVG appears — do not take the trade.
-Position size should always be determined before entry, based on your predefined risk per trade.
-If the remaining buffer before the daily drawdown limit is smaller than your planned trade risk, skip the setup.
-The Fair Value Gap isn't going anywhere — if the imbalance remains unfilled by the next session, the setup may still be valid tomorrow.
+What to Do When an FVG Forms Near Your Daily Drawdown Limit.
+Suppose you're approaching the end of the trading day and your drawdown has already reached 3–4%, while your daily loss limit is 5%.
+A perfect-looking Fair Value Gap appears on the chart.
+The correct decision is not to take the trade.
+Position size should always be determined before entering a trade, based on your predefined risk per trade.
+If the remaining buffer before your daily drawdown limit is smaller than your planned trade risk, simply skip the setup.
+The Fair Value Gap isn't going anywhere.
+If the imbalance remains unfilled by the next trading session, the setup may still be valid tomorrow.
+Professional traders protect their capital first — and look for opportunities second.

 FAQ